 And while Ethereum enjoys being the dominant platform for decentralized applications, as well as the second cryptocurrency in terms of market cap, the community behind the project continues to innovate.
 The day is here for yet another network-wide update; Istanbul hard fork is under way, and we are here to walk you through all that is about to happen.

 The network has gone through 7 hard forks (improvements and upgrades to its core protocol) and is already heading towards the 8th one – the Istanbul hard fork, with which Ethereum is approaching Serenity or Ethereum 2.0, often considered the concluding iteration in the network’s progression.

 Having been postponed for a total of three times, the much-anticipated Istanbul hard fork should commence at block 9069000 scheduled for December 8th, 2019.
-For anyone particularly interested, you can follow the countdown and the readiness of the update right here.
 For those not familiar with the term hard fork, we recommend checking out our in-depth coverage of the Constantinople Hard Fork.